omarysadek/epcvip-symfony-practice-test/README.md

 4. Design and implement the ability of having API requests and responses logged in a file as well as in a database table.

-5. Use Doctrine fixtures to load some sample data
+5. (WIP) Use Doctrine fixtures to load some sample data

 6. (OK) Allowed values on the “status” field: new, pending, in review, approved, inactive, deleted.
 Please make sure all new records have default values “new”.